A Trip Towards Fairness: Bias and De-Biasing in Large Language Models: Method and Data

 \subsection{Evaluation Datasets}

 An ideal language model excels at language modeling while not exhibiting stereotypical biases.
 To determine the success of both goals, we evaluate a given model's stereotypical bias and language modeling abilities.
+For evaluating the bias of the language models, we used StereoSet \cite{nadeem-etal-2021-stereoset} described in Section \ref{sec:stereoset}.
+To assess that the language models are not significantly losing performance after debiasing, we used the GLUE benchmark \cite{wang-etal-2018-glue} described in Section \ref{sec:glue}